Your direct line to making a difference for Whitworth students

 I am unable to give to Whitworth this year.
 How can I avoid being called?

 First, please know that we would truly appreciate a gift of any amount – don't feel embarrassed to make what you might consider to be a small gift.
-Each year, longtime Whitworth philosophy professor Forrest Baird encourages our graduating seniors to give the amount that it costs to buy a pizza.
+Each year, longtime Whitworth Professor of Philosophy Forrest Baird encourages our graduating seniors to give the amount that it costs to buy a pizza.
 Trust us: It really does make a difference.

 But if you cannot give this year, please allow our caller to update your contact information so that we can avoid sending Whitworth publications to the wrong place; then let him or her know that you won't be able to make a gift this year.
 We won't call you again until the next academic year.